-ACLS fellow John Murphy leading a tour of his exhibition.
+Mellon/ACLS Public Fellow John Murphy leading a tour of his exhibit

 Browse recent titles by ACLS fellows on Pinterest.

-Since 1957, more than 9,500 scholars have held ACLS fellowships and grants.
+Since 1957 more than 12,000 scholars have held ACLS fellowships and grants.
 ACLS fellowships and grants are awarded to individual scholars for excellence in research in the humanities and related social sciences.
-The peer-review process used to select ACLS Fellows enables distinguished scholars to reach broad consensus on standards of excellence in humanities research.
+The peer-review process used to select ACLS fellows enables distinguished scholars to reach broad consensus on standards of excellence in humanities research.

-Luce /ACLS Program in China Studies Predissertation-Summer Grants
+Luce /ACLS Program in China Studies Predissertation-Summer Travel Grantees

 Mellon/ACLS Public Fellows